Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 The man terraform file of this project is named **az-provider.tf**.

 ## Prerequisites
-Despite the need to install PKI install from the original implementation of kuberntes the hard way, we wouldn't need to do so since we use terraform tls modules to automatically generate tls certifications.
+Despite the need to install PKI as done from the original implementation of kuberntes the hard way, we wouldn't need to do so since we use terraform tls modules to automatically generate tls certifications.

 We won't need to install the PKI tools such cfssl cfssljon as mentioned in the original kubernetes the hard way project.
 We don't need to install go either